VRConservation/fba-myst/chapters/10-grantmgmt.md

 license: CC-BY-4.0
 keywords: grants, management, donors
 abstract: |
   Grant management is a critical, often overlooked, aspect of project and organizational management.
-Many organizations move into implementation and pursue other grants, but fail to manage the most important aspect: the grants they’ve secured and their relationships with funders.
+Many organizations move into implementation and pursue other grants, but fail to manage the most important element: the grants they’ve secured and their relationships with funders.
 Setting up sound financial management controls, assigning grant management to competent staff, having the same staff manage the entire grant, and looking at reporting as a learning opportunity are critical components of successfully managing grants.
 This chapter is based on a workshop on July 23, 2025, for a wide group of California-based forest business practitioners.
 We offer a practical case study for reporting automation usable for any type of grant management.
 kernelspec:
   name: python3
   display_name: Python 3
 exports:
-  - format: pdf
+  - format: docx
     template: curvenote
-    output: exports/2-program.pdf
+    output: exports/10-grantmgmt.docx
     article_type: Report
 ---